emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Optional*: `none | base64`

   Defines how the value from the Kafka message is encoded before being forwarded via MQTT.
-<code>none</code> Uses the value from the Kafka message unchanged.
+`none` Uses the value from the Kafka message unchanged.
 Note: in this case, the value must be a valid UTF-8 string.
-<code>base64</code> Uses base-64 encoding on the received value.
+`base64` Uses base-64 encoding on the received value.

 **bridges.kafka_consumer.$name.resource_opts**